Thomas Adams (British Army officer)

-Thomas Adams (1730 — January 1764), British Army major, posthumously promoted to Brigadier-general based on accounts of his defence of the British position in Bengal in 1763.
+Thomas Adams (1730 – January 1764), was a British Army major, posthumously promoted to Brigadier-general based on accounts of his defence of the British position in Bengal in 1763.

 Biography

-Adams commenced his military service in 1747 as a volunteer with the army under the command of the Duke of Cumberland in the Netherlands.
-On 25 June of the same year he obtained a commission as ensign in the 37th Foot, in which regiment he rose to the rank of captain nine years later.
-He was subsequently transferred to the 84th Foot, and was serving as a major in that regiment in India, when, in 1762, five years after the Battle of Plassey, he was appointed to the command of the united forces of the crown and of the East India Company in Bengal.
+Adams began military service in 1747 as a volunteer under the command of the Duke of Cumberland in the Netherlands.
+On 25 June that year he obtained a commission as ensign in the 37th Foot, and rose to the rank of captain nine years later.
+Transferred to the 84th Foot, and serving as a major in India, in 1762, he was appointed to the command of the united forces of the crown and of the East India Company in Bengal.

-It was a very critical period in British Indian history.
-Notwithstanding the victory at Plassey, the British power was by no means so completely established as to be free from the risk of overthrow.
-Clive was in England.
-Mir Qasim, the astute minister and son-in-law of that Mir Jafar whom Clive had placed upon the throne of Bengal in place of Siraj ud-Daulah, had in turn displaced his master and had been formally invested as Nawab at Patna in the previous year.
-The vices of venality and corruption which Clive, himself by no means over-scrupulous, had described as the chief dangers to British rule in India, were rampant in the Calcutta council chamber.
-By the unscrupulous action of the council and by the rapacity of the subordinate servants of the company trade was disorganised, the nawáb was deprived of his revenues, and the British name was rapidly becoming synonymous with oppression and fraud.
+After the Battle of Plassey, British power was by no means complete.
+Mir Qasim, the minister and son-in-law of Mir Jafar, had displaced his master and had been invested as Nawab of Bengal at Patna.
+The Calcutta council was unscrupulous, the Nawab was deprived of revenue, and the reputation of the British had suffered.